ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

   <img src="/img/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless/icon-terraform.png" width="15%" height="15%">
 </div>

-I will now go over the steps to setup the application you see in the demo above.
+I will now go over the steps to set up the application you see in the demo above.
 IaC is the main focus.
-I will show the code and AWS cli commands that are necessary but I will not explain them in detail since that is not the purpose of this blog.
+I will show the code and AWS CLI commands that are necessary but I will not explain them in detail since that is not the purpose of this blog.
 I'll focus on the Terraform definitions instead.
-You are welcome to follow along by cloning the repository that I linked to this blogpost.
+You are welcome to follow along by cloning the repository that I linked to in this blog post.

 # Prerequisites
-* install Terraform
+* Install Terraform
-* install AWS cli
+* Install AWS CLI
-* checkout the repository: Gitlab repository: [https://gitlab.com/nxtra/codingtips-blog](https://gitlab.com/nxtra/codingtips-blog){:target="_blank" rel="noopener noreferrer"}
+* Checkout the repository on GitLab: [https://gitlab.com/nxtra/codingtips-blog](https://gitlab.com/nxtra/codingtips-blog){:target="_blank" rel="noopener noreferrer"}
-* be ready to get your mind blown by IaC
+* Be ready to get your mind blown by IaC

 # Terraform: the basics
 The main things you'll be configuring with Terraform are resources.
 Resources are the components of your application infrastructure.
-E.g: a Lambda Function, an Api Gateway Deployment, a DynamoDB database..
+E.g: a Lambda Function, an API Gateway Deployment, a DynamoDB database, ...
-A resource is defined by using the keyword `resource` followed by the `type` and the name.
+A resource is defined by using the keyword `resource` followed by the `type` and the `name`.
 The name can be arbitrarily chosen.
 The type is fixed.
 For example:
 `resource "aws_dynamodb_table" "codingtips-dynamodb-table"`

-To follow along with this blogpost you have to know 2 basic Terraform commands.
+To follow along with this blog post you have to know two basic Terraform commands.

 > terraform apply